vatpac-technology/sops/docs/terminal/eastsale.md

 ## Airspace

 ES TCU controls the airspace within R360.
 Typically, sectors R360A through R360F are active.
-The enroute controllers manage the airspace beneath the active R360 sectors, with YWE controlling the southern section and ELW controlling the northern section.
+The enroute controllers manage the airspace beneath the active R360 sectors, with YWE controlling the southern section and BLA controlling the northern section.
 Coordination with both enroute controllers is needed if online.

 R393 is a reserved and is activated only for special events.